quackerd/sonaive/README.md

 ## Quickstart
 1. You can start with the example `docker-compose.yml` from this repo.
-2. There are two tags to use `latest` and `latest-full`. `latest-full` adds Linux kernel mainline and stable source code tarball downloads to `latest`, which adds ~300MiB to the image.
+2. There are two tags to use `latest` and `latest-full`. `latest-full` adds two source code tarball downloads to `latest`, which adds ~300MiB to the image.
 Use `latest-full` if you think it justifies heavy traffic better.
 3. Adjust environment variables:
     - `HOST`: the hostname of the server. `REQUIRED`.
     - `PORT`: the public port you expose.
 The container internally always use port 443 for NaïveProxy and 80 for ACME challenges.
 To change the NaïveProxy port, simply map a different host port to 443.
 Port 80 must be identity mapped for certificate generation. `Optional, default = 443`.